Faculty representatives

 Mental Health: Judy Veldhuijzen

-Judy Veldhuijzen is Associate Professor of Health and Neuropsychology at the Faculty of Social and Behavioural Sciences at Leiden University.
-Her research focuses on mind–body interactions, with particular attention to pain, interoception, placebo and nocebo effects, stress, and resilience in chronic somatic conditions.
+Judy Veldhuijzen is Research Director of the Institute of Psychology and Associate Professor of Health and Neuropsychology at the Faculty of Social and Behavioural Sciences at Leiden University.
+Her research focuses on mind–body interactions, with particular attention to interdisciplinary approaches of coping with pain, stress resilience, interoception, placebo and nocebo effects, and cognition stress, and resilience in chronic somatic conditions.
 She combines experimental psychological approaches with neurobiological and clinical perspectives.
-Veldhuijzen is affiliated with the Center for Interdisciplinary Placebo Studies Leiden and collaborates closely with medical and societal partners.
+Veldhuijzen is affiliated with the Center for Interdisciplinary Placebo Studies Leiden (IPS Leiden) and collaborates closely with medical and societal partners.

 Societal Transitions and Behavioural Change: Wouter Veenendaal